 2. Special tribunal

 With an ICC referral blocked by Russia, the UN General Assembly has the capacity to establish an ad hoc international tribunal to investigate violations of international humanitarian law in Syria.
-Many Syrians believe that doing so would help shed light on human rights abuses committed during the Syrian war, and be an important first step in holding the perpetrators to account.
+Doing so would help shed light on human rights abuses committed during the Syrian war, and be an important first step in holding the perpetrators to account.

 3. Domestic jurisdiction